 Denver Performing Arts Complex

-Denver has a vibrant performing arts community, and there are several theatres in the Denver Performing Arts Complex where you can see the orchestra, ballet, opera, musical theatre, and play performances.
+Denver has a vibrant performing arts community and there are several theatres in the Denver Performing Arts Complex.
+Here, you can see the orchestra, ballet, opera, musical theatre, and play performances.

-The complex itself, with its vaulted skylight overhead, is fun to walk through, and there are several restaurants within walking distance if you want to grab a bite beforehand or a late snack after.
+With its vaulted skylight overhead, the complex itself is fun to walk through, and there are several popular Denver restaurants within walking distance if you want to grab a bite beforehand or a late snack after.